Skip to main content

 .recognize()

-yield this.captcha.recognize(preset, image, type, overrides) - loading a captcha for recognition
+yield this.captcha.recognize(preset, image, type, overrides) - loading captcha for recognition

-• image - binary image data for recognition
+• image - binary data of the image for recognition

-• preset - specifies the preset for Util::AntiGateUtil::AntiGate
+• preset - points to the preset for Util::AntiGateUtil::AntiGate

 The result will be a hash with fields: